MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## 3 - Building an interactive web app 📲 with Dash, Flask and PostgeSQL

+<i> The dash code can be found <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/dash">here</a> and the api code <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/api">here</a></i>

 Now that we have trained the sentiment classifier, let's build our application so that end-users can interact with the model and evaluate new brands.

 Here is a schema of our app architecture :